 Positive health effects

 Agriculture can, however, influence the living environment in a positive way.
 For example, urban farming can benefit local food production, the image of the town or city, water storage and social cohesion between town or city dwellers.
-Although it is still a niche industry, nature-inclusive agriculture can help to improve the nature and landscape values in the countryside (Nature-inclusive agriculture measures 2017).
+Nature-inclusive agriculture can help to improve the nature and landscape values in the countryside (Nature-inclusive agriculture measures 2017).
 This is a form of agriculture whereby food production has no or minimal detrimental effects on soil, water and air quality, biodiversity, landscape elements and the climate.
-What is more, maximum use is made of services which nature itself provides, such as natural pest control, pollination and soil fertility.
+In addition maximum use is made of services provided by nature itself, such as natural pest control, pollination and soil fertility.

 Legislation and guidelines